-Average Mini-Split Installation Cost
+Average Cost for Mini-Split Installation

-One of the most often used sizes is a 12,000 BTU mini-split.
-This will heat and cool an estimated 450–550 square feet, or about the size of a studio apartment.
+One of the most frequently installed sizes is a 12,000 BTU mini-split.
+This will heat and cool an estimated 450–550 square feet, or around the size of a studio apartment.

 • Installing a concrete slab for the outdoor condenser, $75–$300.